sdcondon/SCClassicalPlanning/src/SCClassicalPlanning.Documentation/wwwroot/md/getting-started.md

 ### Using Graphplan

-As above, but using `var planner = new GraphPlanPlanner();`.
+As above, but using `var planner = new GraphPlanPlanner();` (this type resides in SCClassicalPlanning.Planning.GraphPlan).
 N.B. for the moment this planner has no configurability.
 This will likely change pre-v1 to add some configurability of the heuristic used during the backward search part.